makeplayhappy/reactive-menu-system/README.md

 ###### Scripts/ProjectEnums.cs
 The enums for the game states

-###### Scripts/GlobalManagerSO.cs
+###### Scripts/GameStateManager.cs
-This is the definition for the Global Manager Scriptable Object which lives outside the scene.
-Once written you need an instance in the project (ScriptableObjects/GlobalManager.asset).
-This handles opening the shop menu when it detects a game state change and monitors player health and shows the gameover menu.
+This is the global game state manager / watcher, it reacts to changes in the gamesatte Unity Atom, handles opening the shop menu when it detects a game state change and monitors player health and shows the gameover menu.
+The game state enum Unity Atom allows communication from the prefab menus and scene.

 ## Atoms